germanjke/styletransformer/README.md

 # StyleTransformerGANs
 ## Final project to Deep Learning School.
 Style Trasformer via telegram bot.
+## You can check how this works in demo notebooks
 ### About
 Bot's name: **@styletransferjune2020bot**, try it!